Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Information / Records Requests

 Contact Information by County

-olive to dark gray above, sides lighter with dark spots or bars; upper 1/2 of cheeks and opercle lightly scaled, lower 1/2 of both scaleless; approximately 36 inches in length at age 5 in Iowa waters
+Olive to dark gray above, sides lighter with dark spots or bars.
+The upper 1/2 of the cheeks and opercle are lightly scaled, the lower 1/2 of both scaleless.
+About 36 inches in length at age 5 in Iowa waters.

 Muskies have been stocked regularly into Brushy Creek, Pleasant Creek, Big Creek, Three Mile, Lake Macbride, Clear Lake, West Okoboji, and Big Spirit since the 1990s.
 Muskies can also be found in East Okoboji, Upper Gar, Lower Gar, and Lake Minnewashta due to their connection to West Okoboji, and occasionally below Red Rock and Saylorville Reservoirs due to their connections to Big Creek and Brushy Creek.
 Black Hawk Lake and Lost Grove Lake were stocked with muskies in 2013.